Customer Data

 My Two Bits

-Nitro represents a real world example of “the Innovator’s Dilemma” from the side of the challenger.
-Incumbents historically have had a hard time dealing with a grass roots challenger with a better idea simply because their cash cow still makes money.
+Nitro is a real-world example of “the Innovator’s Dilemma” from the challenger’s perspective.
+Incumbents have historically had a hard time dealing with a grassroots challenger with a better idea, simply because their cash cow still makes money.
 When the revenue stream for the cash cow begins to falter, it’s often too late — but not always.

 We’ve seen numerous examples of legacy providers that maintain their positions in the market despite effective challenges.
-Nevertheless, markets adjust either through price or license concessions, or through outright commoditization.
+Nevertheless, markets adjust either through price adjustments, license concessions, or outright commoditization.

 Cloud computing, which has been percolating in IT for nearly two decades, is a prime example of commoditization that has gained significant traction, even though the larger IT market maintained its dominant position.

-However, the slow conversion from on-premises to cloud largely can be traced to the big need to build infrastructure.
-Now that infrastructure building has accelerated, we’re seeing more rapid turnover, and I see Nitro in an analogous situation.
-Document management plateaued with the digitization of paper, and the next move is digitization of process.
+However, the slow conversion from on-premises to cloud can largely be traced to the big need to build infrastructure.
+Now that infrastructure building has accelerated, we’re seeing faster turnover, and I see Nitro in a similar situation.
+Document management plateaued with the digitization of paper, and the next move is the digitization of the process.

 Denis Pombriant